The-Dev-Effect/reliquery/README.md

         }
     }
 ```
-To obatain a token file, you must create a key from a service account in the Google Cloud Platform and download it as a json file.
+To obtain a token file, you must create a key from a service account in the Google Cloud Platform and download it as a json file.
 Google Cloud Platform([https://console.cloud.google.com/iam-admin/serviceaccounts](https://console.cloud.google.com/iam-admin/serviceaccounts))

 ## License<a name="lic"></a>